IRAS Singapore: What You’ll Need and How It Functions (2026)

 4. Public Interaction and Assistance

-• Digital platforms: tools like the tax portal platform usually offer a seamless 24/7 online experience.
-These platforms allow users to manage filings, payments, and account details from any location.
+• Digital platforms: Tools such as the tax portal platform typically present an integrated online experience, 24 hours a day, seven days a week.
+These platforms allow users to work on the filings, payments, and accounts from any location.

-• Offering learning tools: IRAS provides webinars and e-learning modules to help taxpayers understand their obligations.
-These resources empower owners to manage their taxes with total confidence.
+• Making learning tools available: IRAS has created webinars and e-learning modules to help taxpayers to better understand their obligations.
+This series gives owners the confidence to manage their taxes.

-• Partnering with tax agents: IRAS collaborates with tax professionals to provide accurate guidance.
-This partnership streamlines the filing process and ensures businesses meet complex regulatory standards.
+• Working with tax agents: IRAS works with tax agents, providing accurate guidance.
+This collaboration simplifies the filing process and helps companies comply with intricate regulations.

 What Is the IRAS Structure?